X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA09directiontoangle.md

     UpdateRocket();
 ```

 Now run the code, and launch a rocket!
-The rocket will fly in a straight line, at a speed depending of the current Power.
+The rocket will fly in a straight line, at a speed depending on the current Power.

 ## Adding gravity

-Quite an achievement, but it doesn’t look too real as it isn’t coming down, even if you shoot it at a very low Power.
+Quite an achievement, but it doesn’t look too real as it isn’t coming down, even if you shoot it at a very low power.
 Therefore, we will add some gravitational influence.
 The gravitational force is a downward influence based on the direction of the rocket.

 Replace the contents inside the if-block of the **UpdateRocket** with this code: